Skip to main content

 Results

-Summary reports of histology and diagnostic cytology requests are available electronically via EPIC.
-Results are available as soon as the report has been authorised electronically by the duty pathologist, and therefore provides prompt information.
-It is helpful if you can check results on EPIC before contacting the secretaries.
+Summary reports of histology and diagnostic cytology requests are available electronically via EPIC (UCLH), ICE (WH) or Cerner (RFH, B&CF and NMUH).
+Results are available as soon as the report has been authorised electronically by the reporting pathologist, and therefore provides prompt information.
+It is essential to check results on your institutions patient management system before contacting the medical administration team.